mrsn/consul-playground/README.md

 1. Always specify a bind address (consul listens on the first private ip per default)
 2. To join a cluster, there is no need to join a server (a join to any node is ok).
 Agents gossip with each other and propagate this information
 3. Nodes in the same datacenter should be on a single LAN
+4. ONLY servers have a persistent copy of the configuration

 #### Check cluster members (note this info is eventually consistent)
 	consul members -detailed